akvelon/react-native-sms-user-consent/README.md

 ## Help

 If you have any ideas about the project or found a bug or have a question, feel free to create an issue with all the relevant information.
 We are engaged to response ASAP.
+The following info will make it faster to resolve issues:

+1. Device or emulator model
+2. Android version
+3. Your environment info - output of the `npx react-native info` command

 ## Contribution